-4. Close the [Device Manager] dialog box and click [OK].

-5. Detach the USB cable connected to the computer.

-6. Restart Windows.

-7. Redo installation from the beginning.

-■ Go to "2-4 Installing and Setting Up the Software," see "Installing the Driver."
+- 4. Close the [Device Manager] dialog and click [OK]. - 5.
+Detach the USB cable connected to the computer. - 6.
+Restart Windows. - 7.
+Follow the procedure in "Installing the Driver" to redo installation from the beginning. - See "2-4 Installing and Setting Up the Software."

-Installing the Driver."

-Installing the Driver."

-Installing the Driver.

-Installing